DarkSpartan345/Reinforcement-Learning-Enhanced-Design-Space-Exploration-for-Digital-Multipliers/README.md

 * RL agents progressively optimize multiplier architectures.
 * Logs provide insight into training performance.
 * Generated Verilog files can be simulated and compared against baseline multipliers.

+## Data analysis

+The scripts provided for the data analysis are Jupyter notebooks, but those can be converted to python scripts if needed.
+The scripts are configured to plot the information used in the paper, to manually check those files go to the folder "Data Analysis".
+To plot new results you can change the path in the code or place the logs/csv files in the folders for that purpouse.

 ## License